tvqt/jacaranda/README.md

 This project is an attempt to get useful information about how a project is used, to the people who maintain, run, and build it.

-Working on PlanningAlerts over the last year we’ve noticed that:
+While working on PlanningAlerts we’ve noticed that:

 * We don’t have an accurate idea of the impact of PlanningAlerts, how many people are using it, or the rate a which this is changing; and
 * We feel more energised in our work when we get feedback about it’s use and impact.